HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 ----------------------------------
 - **Design Value** is the power budget in Watts for the location, this setting influences alarm event thresholds and power charts for the location.
 - **IT Energy Setting** controls how the IT Energy sensor for the location is derived, and it selects the appropriate PUE calculation for the location.
-- **Rack Total Power Setting** controls the default total power sensor calculation for child racks created under the location.
+- **Rack Total Power Setting** sets the initial default total power sensor calculation for child racks created under the location.
 Users can override this setting per rack.

 Rack-specific power properties
 ------------------------------
 - **Design Value** is the power budget in Watts for the rack, this setting influences alarm event thresholds and power charts for the rack.
-The default setting of this value is set by the parent location's "Rack Design" property.
+The default setting of this value is copied from the parent location's "Rack Design" property at creation.
 Users can override this setting for specific racks.
 - **Rack Total Power Setting** controls the calculation method for the Total Power sensor.
-The default method is set by the parent location.
+TThe default method is copied from the parent location at creation.
 Users can override this setting per rack.

 ====
 SNMP